chriskaliX/Hades/plugins/eguard/README.md

 > eguard is meant for the formal version of edr.
 This is based on libbpf-rs and will add BTFhub into this project.

+> The tc ingress may impact on the hook already does, considering cgroup_skb in the future.

 ## Features

 - [x] Ingress/Egress ACL